pkmoore/ISTextension/evaluation.md

 ## How well does CrashSimulator allow users to test the areas of applications they are interested in?

 The first part of testing an application is deciding on a specific feature or piece of functionality to evaluate.
-Some appliation areas such as graphical user interfaces are notoriously difficult cover depending on the tools and technqiues being used.
+Some application areas such as graphical user interfaces are notoriously difficult cover depending on the tools and technqiues being used.
 We wanted to know whether or not CrashSimulator was able to effectively test the areas of applications its users were interested in